-I was originally commissioned to write this article by the Association of Nature and Forest Therapy Guides and Programs, and has been republished with their permission.
+I was originally commissioned to write this article by the Association of Nature and Forest Therapy Guides and Programs, and it has been republished with their permission.
 They had asked me to write about directly connecting with nature.
-Since then it has also been syndicated by The Knowing Field, the international journal for constellation work.
+Since then it has also been published by The Knowing Field, the international journal for constellation work.
+Enjoy…

 Recent research shows that there is more to the life of plants than we ever imagined and knew before.
 Intimate communications among them, sensory perception, and energetic responses are some of the new characteristics we have discovered when it comes to the plant world.
 What do these new personality traits mean for inter-species relationships between humans and plants?
 How can we utilize these new understandings to dive deeper into connection and relationship with our photo-synthesizing neighbors?
 In this week’s blog piece, Daniel Burge explores intimate communication and fellowship with plants in the surrounding lands of his home in Ireland.
 He tells of profound messages, longing, and a deep love which only a flower could evoke.
 May this piece inspire you to explore personal relationship and contact with the plant kingdom around your own home.
 Perhaps they have a message for you which you need to hear.